jeremybatesDC/jeremybatesDC/README.md

 - Doomsday Book
 - Ender's Game
 - Down and Out in the Magic Kingdom
-- Dark Matter
-- Alas, Babylon
 - Ubik
-- Daybreak...2250 A.D. / Beyond Earth's Gates
-- The Stars Are Legion
 - The Caves of Steel / The Naked Sun / The Robots of Dawn / (Asimov mysteries in the Foundation Universe)
 - A Canticle for Leibowitz
 - The Martian Chronicles